Last updated: 10 July 2019

 Information about the services you have accessed, including advice you have received from us, may be kept as a record of your contact with us where it is in our legitimate interest to do so, for instance to provide you with a better service if you get in touch again.
 This may include information you have given us in the course of receiving advice, such as about your child's age and disability.

-We may combine information you provide to us with information available from publicly available sources, for example listed Directorships or typical earnings in a given area.
+We may combine information you provide to us with information available from publicly-available sources, for example listed Directorships or typical earnings in a given area.
+We may also use publicly-available information to find new potential supporters and invite them to be involved in supporting our cause through tailored communications that may be of interest to them.
 This is so that in some certain cases we can build a profile, better understand you and target our communications with the most relevant information.
 For example, we may wish to send you invitations to attend special events or to discuss specific fundraising projects.
 Where we use such profiles it enables us to cost-effectively and efficiently raise funds to support our work.
+We also use publicly-available sources to carry out due diligence on donors in line with our Gift Acceptance Policy and meet money laundering regulations.

 Developing a better understanding of our supporters through your personal data means we can make better decisions, fundraise more efficiently and, ultimately, support families with disabled children more effectively.